zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

                 then add name server IP to the *NSEC Mismatches Apex* set.
           2. Else add the name server IP to the
              *NSEC Query Gives Erroneous Answer* set.
-       3. Else if the answer section is empty, then do:
-          1. If the authority section contains no NSEC3 record then go to next name server IP.
+       3. Else if the answer section is empty and the authority section contains an NSEC3 record then do:
-          2. Else do:
           1. Add the name server IP to the *NSEC Query Gives NSEC3 NODATA* set.
           2. If the SOA record is missing from the authority section then add name server IP to the *NSEC3 NODATA Missing SOA* set.
           3. Else if the owner name of SOA record is not *Child Zone* then add name server IP and owner name to the *NSEC3 NODATA Wrong SOA* set.
           4. If the authority section contains more than one NSEC3 record then add name server IP to the *Erroneous Multiple NSEC3* set.
           5. Else do:
              1. If the hash owner name of the NSEC3 record does not match apex of *Child Zone* then add name server IP to the *NSEC3 Mismatches Apex* set.
              2. Else if the type list in the NSEC3 record matches at least one of the following criteria then add name server IP to the *NSEC3 Incorrect Type List* set:
                 1. At least one of SOA, NS, DNSKEY, NSEC3PARAM or RRSIG is missing.
                 2. At least one of NSEC or NSEC3 is included.
              3. Retrieve the NSEC3 record from the response.
              4. Retrieve the RRSIG records for the retrieved NSEC3 record.
              5. If the NSEC3 record do not have a matching RRSIG record, then add the name server IP to the *NSEC3 Missing Signature* set.
              6. Else do:
                 1. Use the DNSKEY records retrieved above.
                 2. For each NSEC3 RRSIG do:
                    1. Verify the RRSIG record by the DNSKEY records.
                    2. If there is no DNSKEY that matches RRSIG by key tag, then add the name server IP and RRSIG key ID to the *NSEC3 RRSIG No DNSKEY* set.
                    3. If the RRSIG record has a validity period that ends before the time of test execution, then add the name server IP and RRSIG key ID to the *NSEC3 RRSIG Expired* set.
                    4. If the RRSIG record has a validity period that starts after the time of test execution, then add the name server IP and RRSIG key ID to the *NSEC3 RRSIG Not Yet Valid* set.
                    5. If the Zonemaster installation does not have support for the DNSKEY algorithm that created the RRSIG, then add name server IP, DNSKEY algorithm and DNSKEY key tag to the *Algo Not Supported By ZM* set.
                    6. If the RRSIG cannot be validated by the DNSKEY record appointed, then add name server IP, DNSKEY algorithm and DNSKEY key tag to the *NSEC3 RRSIG Verify Error* set.
                    7. Else, add the name server IP to the *NSEC3 RRSIG Verified* set (unless it is already a member of the set).

     6. Send *NSEC3PARAM Query* to the name server IP and do:
        1. If at least one of the following criteria is met, then add the name